Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 Hmm.

-There's a bit of a of a of a war of history going on over how pro-life was she and and give us give us your short essay on that.
+There's a bit of a war of history going on over how pro-life was she.

 She called abortion child murder.

-She said the practice uh will burden a woman's conscience and life, will burden her soul in the grave.
+She said the practice will burden a woman's conscience and life, will burden her soul in the grave.

-Thrice guilty is the one who drove her to the dreadful deed.
+Thrice Guilty is the one who drove her to the dreadful deed.

-Um she was very clear.
+She was very clear.

 It was always a block, those two.

-I mean, conservatism was all republicanism was on the rocks, conservatism was uh had its head hung low after 06 and 08.
+Conservatism had its head hung low after 06 and 08.

 When can we ever reclaim the debate?